objektwerks/work.order/README.md

 Server
 ------
->A server received requests from a client and returns responses.
+>A server, via the http protocol, receives requests from a client and returns responses.
 1. /register
 2. /login
 3. /workorders